nubenetes/awesome-kubernetes/docs/devsecops.md

 ## Powershell
 - [it.slashdot.org: And the Top Source of Critical Security Threats Is...PowerShell](https://it.slashdot.org/story/21/05/22/041242/and-the-top-source-of-critical-security-threats-ispowershell) Microsoft's CLI management tool was the source of more than a third of critical security threats detected by Cisco in the second half of 2020, according to eSecurity Planet.

+## More Security Tools
+- [zdnet.com: Google releases new open-source security software program: Scorecards](https://www.zdnet.com/article/google-releases-new-open-source-security-software-program-scorecards/) How safe is that open-source software in the Git library, the one with the questionable history?
+Scorecard 2.0 can quickly tell you just how secure, or not, it really is.